Main Navigation

 Over eight clinics.
 This is a great opportunity to discuss lifestyle tips for our older pets, nutrional needs, joint support and perform some early diagnostics such as blood pressure measurements and urine analysis.

-Slim4Life Clinics
+Slim4Life clinics

 Our nurses will draw up a bespoke exercise and weight loss programme to suit your pet and their lifestyle.
 This will enable weight loss at a steady pace, while making sure your pet feels full and content.
 They will want to meet up regularly to ensure you feel supported along the way.